Mainframe (MFT) Price Up 5.9% This Week

-Mainframe (CURRENCY:MFT) traded down 10% against the US dollar during the 24 hour period ending at 12:00 PM Eastern on December 2nd.
-In the last seven days, Mainframe has traded 5.9% higher against the US dollar.
+Mainframe (CURRENCY:MFT) traded down 10% against the US dollar during the 24 hour period ending at 10:00 AM Eastern on December 3rd.
 Mainframe has a total market capitalization of $169.51 million and $26.20 million worth of Mainframe was traded on exchanges in the last day.
 One Mainframe coin can currently be bought for approximately $0.0170 or 0.00000035 BTC on major cryptocurrency exchanges.
+In the last seven days, Mainframe has traded 5.9% higher against the US dollar.

 Here is how similar cryptocurrencies have performed in the last day: